KostiantynU/goit-html-sass-responsive/README.md

-This is a learning project, there I learned HTML, CSS and responsive design.
+This is a learning project, where I learned HTML, CSS, and responsive design.